Skip to main content

 Use OpenShift Route instead of Ingress

 OpenShift proposes Route instead of regular Kubernetes Ingress.
-In order to leverage Routes, the default Ingress must be disabled in the KOTS Admin Console.
 Helm installations do not enable Ingress by default.

 The Route can be defined as: